Pedro María de Anaya: First presidency

-When the Revolt of the Polkos subsequently broke out, Anaya stood behind Gomez Farias, but Santa Anna arrived to moderate a solution between the two factions and deposed Gomez Farias, Anaya was chosen as the interim president while Santa Anna went to deal with the American expeditionary force that had landed at Veracruz.
+When the Revolt of the Polkos subsequently broke out, Anaya stood behind Gómez Farías, but Antonio López de Santa Anna arrived to moderate a solution between the two factions and deposed Gomez Farias, Anaya was chosen as the interim president while Santa Anna went to deal with the American expeditionary force that had landed at Veracruz.

 Anaya was authorized by congress to place the capital under a state of siege and he had to work very hard to fight the provincialism that served as an obstacle against a united war effort, with states resisting to contribute as much as they could, and making alliances with each other.
 After the Battle of Cerro Gordo in which the Americans broke through the defenses on the way to Mexico City, congress gave the president extraordinary faculties, without giving him the faculty to make a peace treaty on his own, or to alienate any portion of national territory, and anyone who now attempted to negotiate with the Americans was declared a traitor.
 A commission was set up to continue the task of legislation in the case that congress was unable to continue in its duties.
-On April 2, Anaya convoked a junta in which he to resolve the issue on whether to defend the capital in case there was not a reasonable chance of winning.
+On 2 April, Anaya convoked a junta in which he to resolve the issue on whether to defend the capital in case there was not a reasonable chance of winning.
 All of the supply and budget issues were expounded and the cabinet endorsed guerrilla warfare.
 When Santa Anna returned to the capital, Anaya passed the presidency down to him.

 Battle of Churubusco

 Anaya then joined the military to help the war effort.
 At the head of a brigade, he took part in the defense of the Convent of Churubusco.
 He managed to repulse an entire enemy column, and he suffered burns after an explosion of artillery, he finally surrendered under orders, and fell prisoner.
 When General Anaya was asked by General Twiggs to surrender his ammunition after the end of the battle, he famously remarked, "If I had any ammunition, you would not be here".
 After the armistice was signed between Santa Anna and Winfield Scott, he was released.
-As the government of Mexico, including the congress moved to Queretaro, Anaya was once again named president.
+As the government of Mexico, including Congress, moved to Querétaro, Anaya was once again named president.